jlln/DVAnalyzer/Readme.md

 Data is written to a csv file in the working directory.

+This app is compiled with the Scala simple build tool.
+Build definitions are included in build.sbt

 This app is based around the ImageJ Java library.